 Whether you’re a pro or an active amateur, strength and conditioning can help you perform at your best.
-Brad Rilling, a senior strength and conditioning specialist at Sanford POWER, explains below the areas that should be addressed to make a complete program.
+Brad Rilling, a senior strength and conditioning specialist at Sanford Sports Performance, explains the areas that should be addressed to make a complete program.

 The assessment should include both physical and biomechanical tests.
 From this assessment, the athlete can develop specific goals in order to reduce injury and achieve optimal performance.